-Summit provides both a morning and an afternoon snack for our students in preschool and an afternoon snack for Afternoon Extended Day students.
+Summit provides a snack for our students in preschool and an afternoon snack for Afternoon Extended Day students.
 Please let us know immediately if you will be bringing in special snack items for your child if they have food allergies.